cacabo/website/README.md

 # Personal Website

-Personal website developed in Node with Handlebars, Express, and SCSS.
+Personal website developed in Node with Handlebars, Express, and SCSS leveraging local JSON files for storage.
+Hosted on Heroku.

 ### TODO
 - [ ] Add images to homepage content